-Royal Ascot, the highlight of Ascot's year and one of the world's most famous race meetings will soon be upon us.
+Royal Ascot, the highlight of Ascot's year and one of the world's most famous Royal Race Meetings will soon be upon us.
 Over three hundred years have passed since Queen Anne founded the first Royal Meeting back in 1711 and ever since then it has been one of the most exciting major events in the English social calendar, for the keenest of all racegoers.

 The Romans were one of the first people recorded to have bred and to have raced horses on the flat, followed by King James 1 in the 16th century, who developed the sport in areas such as Newmarket, offering a silver bell as the prize.
 On the death of James I, Charles I continued to develop it further, with his son Charles II even more passionate about the sport, taking the Royal Patronage to a new height, becoming a jockey in the races and setting up a number of Royal Plates.

 Ascot racecourse was born in 1711, with the emphasis shifting towards shorter races run by younger horses.
 The first four day Royal Meeting was introduced in 1768, but the Royal Ascot as we know, took shape with the introduction of the Gold Cup in 1807, which to this day is Ascot's oldest surviving race.
 Then in 1750 the Jockey Club was founded to regulate the sport.

 In 1825, The Prince Regent introduced the Royal Procession.
 His great chum, a young dandy by the name of Beau Brummell insisted that men of elegance should wear waisted black coats and white cravats with pantaloons.
 It was from this fashion the frock coat was born, which was extremely popular in the 1850's, for formal wear.
 It was then followed by an adaptation of the riding coat in the 1880's which was originally called a Newmarket coat, to which many have known throughout the 20th and 21st century as the morning coat.